sjbennett123/gloryforthefist/content/writing.md

 - Say nice things, too; remember that they tried their best.
 - Look for tentative language.
   - should
-  - Almost
+  - almost
-  - Just
+  - just
-  - Will
+  - will
   - essentially

 - Props that are not detailed.
 Notes that don't include the text.